logaretm/vee-validate/docs/content/api/use-field-array.md

 ---
-title: useArrayField
+title: useFieldArray
-description: API reference for the useArrayField composition API function
+description: API reference for the useFieldArray composition API function
-menuTitle: useArrayField()
+menuTitle: useFieldArray()
 order: 7
 ---

-# useField
+# useFieldArray

-`useArrayField` is a custom composition API function that allows you to manage repeatable fields and forms entries and provides common operation helpers.
+`useFieldArray` is a custom composition API function that allows you to manage repeatable fields and forms entries and provides common operation helpers.

 Basic usage: